unibo-oop/lab-slides/workspace/lab08/src/it/unibo/oop/lab/advanced/README.md

 ### Suggestions:

-* Use a `FileReader` inside a `BufferedReader` to get the file content.
-Another option is `Files.readAllLines()`.
-The first way is described in detail on the slides, the second method must be learned from the Javadoc.
+* Use the resource loader to load the file provided in res.
+You can wrap the stream with a `StreamReader` and a `BufferedReader` to get the contents and proceed line by line.

 * The file (see the example in the "res" folder) is a [standard YAML file](https://en.wikipedia.org/wiki/YAML).
 There are libraries to parse YML easily, but this very file is so simple that no particular strategy is required: just filter what is before and after the colon.